 At a shop I even saw monkey skulls carved – I was told No Photography.
 There were, of course, many horns carved.
 There was jewelry made of animal bones.
 It reminded me of Old Delhi streets where bone jewelry is made.

-I can not really recommend these to you as souvenirs from Bali, but when you are there, please do have a look at them.
+I can not really recommend these to you as souvenirs from Bali, but when you are there, please have a look at them.

 Carved Shells